FeiSun/feisun.github.io/_pages/about.md

 ### Research

-* Efficiently updating the knowlede/behavior of LLMs: Model Editing, Machine Unlearning
+* Knowledge mechanisms of LLM—how they learn, memorize, recall, update/edit, and forget knowledge
 * Uncertainty/knowlede boundary of LLMs; Hallucination
 * LLM for recommendation simulation; recommendation safety